-Documenting these views should include both diagrams and explanatory text.
-These diagrams and explanatory text should contain sufficient details to permit an understanding of how the assets within the system function holistically within the associated implementation details.
-For the security architecture views, manufacturers should consider the information outlined in Appendix 2 when determining the level of detail to include in premarket submissions.
+Documenting these views in premarket submissions should include both diagrams and explanatory text.
+These diagrams and explanatory text should contain sufficient details to permit an understanding of how the assets within the medical device system function holistically within the associated implementation details.
+For the security architecture views, manufacturers should follow the recommendations outlined in Appendix 2 when determining the level of detail to include in premarket submissions.

 These security architecture views should:

-Identify security-relevant system elements and their interfaces

-Define security context, domains, boundaries, and external interfaces of the system

-Align the architecture with (a) the system security objectives and requirements, (b) security design characteristics

-Establish traceability of architecture elements to user and system security requirements.

-Identify security-relevant system elements and their interfaces
+Identify security-relevant medical device system elements and their interfaces;

-Define security context, domains, boundaries, and external interfaces of the system
+Define security context, domains, boundaries, critical user roles, and external interfaces of the medical device system;

-Align the architecture with (a) the system security objectives and requirements, (b) security design characteristics
+Align the architecture with (a) the medical device system security objectives and requirements, (b) security design characteristics in order to address the identified threats; and

-Establish traceability of architecture elements to user and system security requirements.
+Establish traceability of architecture elements to user and medical device system security requirements.
+Such traceability should exist throughout the cybersecurity risk management documentation.

+If a particular view sufficiently captures the risks of another view identified above, we do not expect manufacturers to duplicate documentation.
+Similarly, if threat modeling documentation sufficiently captures the view, we do not expect manufacturers to duplicate documentation.
+Additionally, if one of the views listed above is not appropriate, manufacturers should instead provide an explanation for why the view is not included in the premarket submission.

-The extent of these security views in a premarket submission is expected to vary based on the architecture and potential cybersecurity risk posed to the device.
-For example, systems with network and/or cloud access would be expected to have more Security Use Case Views than a system that only has a USB interface.
+The extent of these security views in a premarket submission is expected to scale based on the architecture and potential cybersecurity risk posed to the device.
+For example, medical device systems with network and/or cloud access would be expected to have more Security Use Case Views than a medical device system that has only a USB interface.

 (a) Global System View

-A global system view should describe the overall system, including the device itself and all internal and external connections.
-For interconnected and networked devices, this view should identify all interconnected elements, including any software update infrastructure(s), health care facility network impacts, intermediary connections or devices, cloud connections, etc.
+A global system view should describe the overall medical device system, including the device itself and all internal and external connections.
+For interconnected and networked devices, this view should identify all interconnected elements, including any software update infrastructure(s), healthcare facility network impacts, intermediary connections or devices, cloud connections, patient home network impact.

-Depending on the complexity of the system, it may not be feasible to include all data flow specifics in a singular global system view.
-Additional views can be provided that detail the communication specifics as identified in Appendix 2 and do not need to be duplicated if captured in one of the other types of views detailed below.
+Depending on the complexity of the medical device system, it may not be feasible to include all data flow specifics in a singular global system view.
+Additional views can be provided that detail the communication specifics as recommended in Appendix 2 and do not need to be duplicated if captured in one of the other types of views detailed below.

 (b) Multi-Patient Harm View

-When devices are capable of connecting (wired or wirelessly) to another medical or non medical product, to a network, or to the Internet, there is the possibility that multiple devices can be compromised simultaneously.
+When devices are capable of connecting (wired or wirelessly) to another medical or non-medical product, to a network, or to the Internet, there is the possibility that multiple devices can be compromised simultaneously.
 Because of that connectivity, if a device is compromised, or if a non-device function (i.e., any function that does not fall within section 201(h) of the FD&C Act) that could impact the device function is compromised, the device may introduce a safety risk to patients through security risk.
-This may change the device’s intended use.
+This may change the device’s functionality.
 For example, a non-device function could be hacked to perform a device function and ultimately harm patients.

-Depending on the device risk and use environment, a multiple-device compromise may have severe impacts for multiple patients, either through impact to the device itself and/or to health care facility operations (e.g., multiparameter bedside monitors all restarting at once, leaving all monitors connected to the same network no longer monitoring patient vitals and staffing levels not able to monitor all patient vitals).
+Depending on the device risk and use environment, a multiple-device compromise may have severe impacts for multiple patients, either through impact to the device itself and/or to healthcare facility operations (e.g., multiparameter bedside monitors all restarting at once, leaving all monitors connected to the same network no longer monitoring patient vitals and staffing levels not able to monitor all patient vitals).